arpan085/ai-expense-tracker/README.md

-# AI Expense Tracker 💰
+  a# AI Expense Tracker 💰

 A professional desktop application for tracking income and expenses with AI-powered spending analysis, beautiful UI, and comprehensive reporting features.